Oyo Hotel & Casino

-Oyo Hotel & Casino (stylized as OYO Hotel & Casino) is a casino hotel near the Las Vegas Strip in Paradise, Nevada, United States.
+Oyo Hotel & Casino is a casino hotel near the Las Vegas Strip in Paradise, Nevada, United States.
 It is owned by Highgate and Oyo Hotels & Homes, and its casino is operated by Paragon Gaming.
-It is located next to the Tropicana and across the street from the MGM Grand Las Vegas.
+It is located east of the Strip and next to the former site of the Tropicana resort.
 The hotel has 696 rooms with a 30000 sqft casino.

-Since opening in 1973, the property has been renamed several times, most recently as the Hôtel San Rémo (1989–2006) and the Hooters Casino Hotel (2006–2019).
+The property originally opened on July 26, 1973, as a Howard Johnson's hotel.
+Since then, it has changed ownership and names several times, most recently operating as the Hotel San Remo (1989–2006) and the Hooters Casino Hotel (2006–2019), the latter in partnership with the Hooters restaurant chain.
+The hotel includes the original 10-story tower and an 18-story addition added in 1991.

 History

 Howard Johnson Hotel (1973–1975)

 The hotel was originally a Howard Johnson's Motor Lodge.
-Construction of the hotel began in September 1972.
-The hotel was developed by a group of local businesspersons led by Paul Oesterle.
-It opened in June 1973 with 332 rooms, at a cost of $8 million.
+Construction began in September 1972.
+It was developed at a cost of $8 million, by a group of local businesspersons led by Paul Oesterle.
+It was built along Tropicana Avenue, just east of the Las Vegas Strip and adjacent to the Tropicana resort.
+The Howard Johnson Hotel opened on July 26, 1973.
 A gaming license was issued for the property later that year, allowing the operation of 150 slot machines.
-Oesterle had plans to expand the hotel by adding three 10-story towers with 544 new rooms.

-In September 1974, Oesterle Nevada declared bankruptcy as it was unable to pay its debts.
+The hotel included 332 rooms, spread across a 10-story tower and two-story bungalows.
+By 1974, Oesterle had plans to expand the hotel by adding three additional 10-story towers with 544 new rooms.
+However, his company Oesterle Nevada soon declared bankruptcy as it was unable to pay its debts.
 Eureka Federal Savings and Loan, holder of the hotel's mortgage, foreclosed on the property and bought it at auction for $7.7 million in March 1975.

-Paradise Hotel (1975–1976)
+Ownership changes and renamings (1975–1989)

 In September 1975, Eureka sold the Howard Johnson's to Bernard Nemerov, a former part owner of the Riviera casino, for $10 million.
 Nemerov renamed it as the Paradise Hotel.
 He reopened the property's casino on New Year's Day 1976.

-In June 1976, the Paradise was targeted in a credit scam by 54 mobsters associated with the Philadelphia crime family.
+Five months later, the Paradise was targeted in a credit scam by 54 mobsters associated with the Philadelphia crime family.
 The scheme left the casino with insufficient cash to operate, and it was forced to close and went bankrupt.